Ada-Developers-Academy/ada-build/learning-to-code/iterators/README.md

 `number` is the _block argument_, this means that objects given to the block are going to be assigned to the `number` variable within the scope of the block.
 When the code in the block finishes execution, the block arguments are _out of scope_.

-## Numbers problem assignment
+## Numbers Problem v3

-* Throughout this course we will be working with the **Numbers program**.
+Throughout this course we will be working with the **Numbers program**.
 Here's the third version of the program:

-  * Leveraging your learnings from the notes you read (use at least one loop), write a program that does the following:
+Leveraging your learnings from the notes you read (use at least one loop), write a program that does the following:

 * Ask the user for the count of numbers.
   * Do the following count number of times:
     * Ask the user to input a positive integer value
     * If the number is divisible by 3, display a message to share so and a different message otherwise.
 * Once you have a working program, refactor your code to use a different type of loop. e.g. if you used a `while` loop to begin with, change it to an `times` loop with iteration variable.

-    * Example output:
+Example output:
-        * _Note_: User input is indicated in ~~ (tildes).
+_Note_: User input is indicated in ~~ (tildes).

 ```
    Let's play a numbers game.
 How many numbers would you like to enter?